-Having had a child support and custody case with my son’s father for almost 14 years, I imagined easily the history that the older mom and dad must have together and remembered, also the fresh innocence of the younger mom, working through the details with my son’s father.
-I heard, from down the hall, a heated conversation in raised voices between the older mom and dad.
-I knew what they could be arguing over.
-His income is that and the kids need this and her schedule allows for this.
-The intricacies of raising children together while not together – co-parenting from different worlds.
+From down the hall came the sounds of heated conversation in raised voices between the older mom and dad.
+I imagined what they would be arguing over.
+His income is that and the kids need this and her schedule allows for that.
+Debating the intricacies of raising children together while not together.

 The young mom and dad in front of me were called and they got up to follow the lady easily down the hallway, talking together and smiling.
-I wondered if they would turn into the older mom and dad, disdainful of one another, or if they would maintain their friendliness through re-marriages, braces, accidents and lay offs.
+I wondered if they would turn into the older mom and dad, disdainful of one another.
+Or if instead, they would maintain their friendliness through re-marriages, braces, accidents and lay offs.